SuperElastix/SimpleElastix/README.md

 ```

 ### Parameter Maps
 In addition to loading your own parameter files from disk, you can construct parameter maps programmatically from SimpleElastix's parameter map interface.
-This interface that works seamlessly with native types of your target language.
+This interface works seamlessly with native types of your target language.
 In python, a parameter map is a dictionary-like structure that you can call `keys(), clear()`, `has_key()` on etc and even iterate over.

 ```python
 import SimpleITK as sitk